solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     </dsql_query>
     ```

-3. Create the suggested materialized view:
+We'll now create the suggested materialized view and re-query for the execution plan.

     ```sql
     CREATE MATERIALIZED VIEW